FrontasticGmbH/components-b2b/README.md

 ## Linting

-This project uses linting rules that improve the Core Web Vitals of frontastic storefront which are also the recommended rules by Next.js.
+This project uses linting rules that improve the Core Web Vitals of frontastic storefront which are also the recommended rules by Next.js in addition to some other rules for react hooks, typescript, jest, etc...

-In addition, the following
-rules are included as well to get reasonable defaults:

-`eslint:recommended`
-`plugin:react/recommended` see [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react)
-`plugin:react-hooks/recommended` see [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks)

-If you want more fine-grained configuration, all of the above can be configured, deactivated and/or extended in the `.eslintrc.json` in the project root folder.
+If you want more fine-grained configuration, all of the above can be configured, deactivated and/or extended in the `.eslintrc` in the project root folder.

 To run the linter, just run